 Luscious Banana Cake with just 5 ingredients

-When I have zero free time and need a crowd-pleasing cake in a jiffy, this banana pudding cake is one of my go-to’s.
+When I have zero free time and need a crowd-pleasing cake in a jiffy, this easy banana cake is one of my go-to’s.
 It’s perfect for breakfast/brunch with your favorite cup of coffee or tea.
 It’s is also magnificent for dessert, alongside a scoop of vanilla bean ice cream.
 When and how you do this thing is completely up to you.

 - The best banana cake starts with the best bananas: use 2 extra-ripe bananas, roughly mashed.
 The more brown spots, the better.
 If you prefer zero bits of banana chunks in your cake, go ahead and mash them thoroughly.
 We prefer them roughly mashed, for tiny bits of banana chunks in finished cake.